Uganda is another interesting destination where travelers can engage in farm trips. These trips showcase Uganda’s thriving agriculture sector.

 Kaynela farm.

-With a tagline of “Feel the nature”, the farm is located within central Uganda in the Kayunga district where the farm focuses on the growing of the organic crops and rearing of the local breeds of the domestic aminals.
-It sits on over 130 acres of land and the major aim of the farm is to produce high-quality products.
+With a tagline of “Feel the nature”, the farm is located within central Uganda in the Kayunga district since this farm focuses on growing of organic crops and rearing of local breeds of domestic animals.
+It sits on over 130 acres of land and its major aim is to produce high-quality products.

 Rubona Stock Farm.

-This stock farm is in western Uganda in the Bunyangabu district and it is among the oldest farms in Uganda It was started up in the early 1950’s as a dairy farm.
-The farm is made up of exotic breeds of cattle like the Friesian cattle that are purposely made for dairy farming.
+Rubona stock farm is situated in western Uganda in Bunyangabu district which is among the oldest farms in Uganda that was established in the early 1950s as a dairy farm.

-On this farm travelers encounter several milk products like yogurt, cow ghee, butter, and many others.
+On this farm , you can have several milk products like yogurt, cow ghee, butter, and many others.

 Mukono farm.

-This farm is popularly known for the interbreeding of the local breeds and the exotic breeds of goats and cows.
-It is located in central Uganda on Mukono Kyetume Road near the Nyabubare dairy farm.
+Mukono Farm is popularly known for interbreeding of local breeds and exotic breeds of goats and cows.
+It is nested in central Uganda on Mukono Kyetume Road near the Nyabubare dairy farm.

 Kimihingo farm.

-One of the old farms in Uganda with the local breeds of cattle that is to say the long-horned cattle is a family-based business.
-It is under the management and ownership of Emmanuel Kimihingo and is the head of the family.
+One of the old farms in Uganda with several local breeds of cattle which include long-horned cattle. it is a family-based business under the management and ownership of Emmanuel Kimihingo who is a head of this family.

 Igara tea estate.

-This is tea estate is located with in the western Uganda and it is among one of the largest tea estates in Uganda that travelers can encounter on their safaris.
-In this tea estate , travelers encounter several activities that the locals do on the estate like harvesting , collecting them , processing to get out the tea and many others.
+This tea estate is located in western Uganda and is among the largest tea estates in Uganda that your agriculture trips .
+In this tea estate, You can see several activities that the locals do like harvesting, collecting, processing to get out the tea, and many others.

 How to book for a farm trip in Uganda?